pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/06-profiler.md

 This tutorial will demonstrate how to use Pixie's Always-On Profiling feature to investigate a spike in CPU utilization, using a flamegraph to identify a performance issue within the application code.

-Pixie's continuous profiler currently supports Go, C++, and Rust.
-Java support is a beta feature and must be [manually enabled](#prerequisites-enabling-java-support).
+Pixie's continuous profiler currently supports Go, C++, Rust and Java.
+For best results, run Java applications with `-XX:+PreserveFramePointer`.
 Other language support coming soon.

 <YouTube youTubeId="Zr-s3EvAey8"/>